-Now you will be in the city streets and you will get to experience the first of many interactive objects in the environment such as signs, fire hydrants and manhole covers.
-The second boss you encounter is Bebop.
-Once defeated, you will make your way into the sewers.
-You would think that being in the sewers where the turtles live would give you an advantage, but things are even more dangerous down here.
-The Foot Clan, robots and even steel gates are out to get you!
-Baxter Stockman in his human form awaits you at the end.
+Now the turtles will be in the city streets and the player will get to experience the first of many interactive objects in the environment such as signs, fire hydrants and manhole covers.
+The second boss encounter is Bebop.
+Once defeated, the turtles make their way into the sewers.
+Being in the sewers where the turtles live should give them an advantage, but things are even more dangerous down here.
+The Foot Clan, robots and even steel gates are out to get them!
+Baxter Stockman in his human form awaits them at the end.

 Scene 3: "Let's melt snow and rebuild N.Y.
 City."

 This environment is exclusive to the home version of the game.
 It was not in arcades.
 Watch out for evil snow men and snow plows.
-Taking care of the boss, Tora, will put an end to his evil weather device and result in the season changing to Spring and the snow melting.
-Next you'll find yourself in a parking garage where parked cars will run over players with poor reflexes, Foot Soldiers will poor out of the back of vans, and explosives barrels are plentiful.
+Taking care of the boss, Tora, will put an end to his evil weather device and result in the season changing to spring and the snow melting.
+Next they'll find themselves in a parking garage where parked cars will run over players with poor reflexes, Foot Soldiers will poor out of the back of vans, and explosives barrels are plentiful.
 Baxter Stockman has mutated into his fly form and is back for revenge as the boss of this area.
-Your reward is a kiss from April.
+The reward is a kiss from April.

 Scene 4: "Let's get to that secret factory !!"

 It's time to take to the highway.
 Enjoy riding in the turtle van and on a skateboard while dodging the Foot's cars, motorcycles and helicopters.
 No bosses here, just plenty of fun with vehicles.
-The area in which you ride on a skateboard is also exclusive to the home version.
+The area in which the turtles ride on skateboards is also exclusive to the home version.

 Scene 5: "C'mon let's bust this joint !!"

-Here, you will finally make it to the secret factory where you'll be introduced to plenty of traps and mechanical enemies.
+Here, the turtles will finally make it to the secret factory where they'll be introduced to plenty of traps and mechanical enemies.
 Defeat Lieutenant Granitor to save Splinter.

 Scene 6: "Let's defeat the enemy's ninja magic !!"

 Now entering Shogun's Dojo.
-Avoid Foot Soldiers that break the the floor beneath you, sneak up on you from trap doors and pungee spikes.
-Do battle with magical ninjas and tigers from Sector Six of the Oead Star Zone.
+Avoid Foot Soldiers that break the the floor beneath, sneak up from trap doors and punji spikes.
+Do battle with magical ninjas and tigers from Sector Six of the Dead Star Zone.
 This marks the point in the game where many of the enemies take more than the 2 standard attacks to defeat.
 This area is exclusive to the home version.

-Enemies Introduced: Magic Tiger, Mechanical Scorpion, Pungee Spike, Shogun
+Enemies Introduced: Magic Tiger, Mechanical Scorpion, Punji Spike, Shogun.

 Scene 7: "We gotta find the Technodrome!!"